eZmaxinc/eZmax-SDK-go/docs/ActivesessionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEActivesessionUsertype

+`func (o *ActivesessionResponse) GetEActivesessionUsertype() FieldEActivesessionUsertype`

+GetEActivesessionUsertype returns the EActivesessionUsertype field if non-nil, zero value otherwise.

+### GetEActivesessionUsertypeOk

+`func (o *ActivesessionResponse) GetEActivesessionUsertypeOk() (*FieldEActivesessionUsertype, bool)`

+GetEActivesessionUsertypeOk returns a tuple with the EActivesessionUsertype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEActivesessionUsertype

+`func (o *ActivesessionResponse) SetEActivesessionUsertype(v FieldEActivesessionUsertype)`

+SetEActivesessionUsertype sets EActivesessionUsertype field to given value.

-### GetEActivesessionSessiontype
+### GetEActivesessionOrigin

-`func (o *ActivesessionResponse) GetEActivesessionSessiontype() FieldEActivesessionSessiontype`
+`func (o *ActivesessionResponse) GetEActivesessionOrigin() FieldEActivesessionOrigin`

-GetEActivesessionSessiontype returns the EActivesessionSessiontype field if non-nil, zero value otherwise.
+GetEActivesessionOrigin returns the EActivesessionOrigin field if non-nil, zero value otherwise.

-### GetEActivesessionSessiontypeOk
+### GetEActivesessionOriginOk

-`func (o *ActivesessionResponse) GetEActivesessionSessiontypeOk() (*FieldEActivesessionSessiontype, bool)`
+`func (o *ActivesessionResponse) GetEActivesessionOriginOk() (*FieldEActivesessionOrigin, bool)`

-GetEActivesessionSessiontypeOk returns a tuple with the EActivesessionSessiontype field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEActivesessionOriginOk returns a tuple with the EActivesessionOrigin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEActivesessionSessiontype
+### SetEActivesessionOrigin

-`func (o *ActivesessionResponse) SetEActivesessionSessiontype(v FieldEActivesessionSessiontype)`
+`func (o *ActivesessionResponse) SetEActivesessionOrigin(v FieldEActivesessionOrigin)`

-SetEActivesessionSessiontype sets EActivesessionSessiontype field to given value.
+SetEActivesessionOrigin sets EActivesessionOrigin field to given value.

 ### GetEActivesessionWeekdaystart